Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Some numerical schemes

-\end{prpstn} \begin{rmrk} We imposed that the $a^{\alpha}$ is independent of $x$ to get a solution $v_h$ in $C^{0,1}$ which is necessary for us in order to satisfy \ref{epsmonotone}.
-Without this assumption we can't prove that $v_h$ is in $C^{0,1}$ : only $L_{\infty}$ bounds on the error are available (see \cite{barles2}).
-As an alternative it would have been possible to use Bonnans/Krylov discretization \cite{krylov1,bonnans} with Krylov convergence results \cite{krylov1} with bounds for $v_h$ in $C^{0,1}(\R^N)$. \end{rmrk} \begin{rmrk} It is possible to handle certain situations where $a^{\alpha}$ is not constant in $x$ using Remark 4.9 in \cite{barles1}. \end{rmrk} We introduce the operator
+\end{proposition} \begin{remark} We imposed that the $a^{\alpha}$ is independent of $x$ to get a solution $v_h$ in $C^{0,1}$ which is necessary for us in order to satisfy \ref{epsmonotone}.
+Without this assumption we can't prove that $v_h$ is in $C^{0,1}$: only $L_{\infty}$ bounds on the error are available (see \cite{barles2005error}).
+As an alternative it would have been possible to use Bonnans and al. \cite{bonnans2004fast} or Krylov \cite{krylov2005rate} discretization with Krylov \cite{krylov2005rate} convergence results with bounds for $v_h$ in $C^{0,1}(\R^N)$. \end{remark} We introduce the operator